 What are spiders?

 A predatory species that feed on various insects, including garden pests, mosquitoes, and flies, spiders are an eco-important organism.
 But, spiders are also unwanted organisms when they take over our Texas properties in numbers too large to be able to co-exist happily with us.
-In addition to having eight legs and two body parts, mosquitoes have fangs they use to inject venom into their prey to immobilize them and specialized mouthparts to feed on them.
+In addition to having eight legs and two body parts, spiders have fangs they use to inject venom into their prey to immobilize them and specialized mouthparts to feed on them.
 Their two body parts consist of the cephalothorax (a combination of the head and thorax) and the abdomen.

 Spiders produce silk, but not all spiders use it to build webs.
 Wrapping prey, tethering, lining burrows, and climbing ropes are other uses for this strong, unique material.
 Silk is stronger by weight than steel, making it an incredible asset to their survival.